 China isn't the only place where dragons are treated better and/or have a higher living standard than in our timeline.
-In Africa they are honored "elders" and drove the colonists out (the big empire isn't that different, see for example the Oyu Empire, only bigger because dragons allow faster communication), Japan is mentioned somewhere to be similiar to China, South America thwarted the conquistadores and in North America the natives control more land than normally at that point in time.
-France has made some progress in the right direction, too (which is also not that far fetched.
-While Napoleon was a power hungry and turned most parts of Europe into a war zone, he also brought some improvements with him, like the Code Napoleon.
-China isn't a mary sue, Europes real advantage, technologic advancement is just somewhat negated through the use of large amounts of dragons.
-But as soon as cannons and rifles can reliably kill a dragon fast Europe will be able to win agains thos tactics too.
-If anything the book series is a Take That against a Europe that tried to colonize everything it could get its hands on.
+In Africa they are honored "elders" and drove the colonists out (the big empire isn't that different, see for example the Oyu Empire, only bigger because dragons allow faster communication), Japan is mentioned somewhere to be similiar to China, South America thwarted the conquistadores, and in North America the natives control more land than normally at that point in time.
+France has made some progress in the right direction, too (which is also not that far-fetched.
+While Napoleon was power hungry and turned most parts of Europe into a war zone, he also brought some improvements with him, like the Code Napoleon.
+China isn't a Mary Sue, Europe's real advantage, technologic advancement is just somewhat negated through the use of large numbers of dragons.
+But as soon as cannons and rifles can reliably kill a dragon fast, Europe will be able to win against those tactics, too.
+If anything the book series is a Take That! against a Europe that tried to colonize everything it could get its hands on.

 Why does Jane Roland become an admiral? —More accurately, why does the Aerial Corps use naval ranks?
 (Then again, We Are All American, and Yanks with Tanks give landlubber ranks to their air force.
 Maybe I'm biased.)

-As a dragon, requiring a fair sized crew and a captain, is quiet akin to a ship, it makes sense that the Corps uses naval ranks.
+As a dragon requiring a fair-sized crew and a captain is quite akin to a ship, it makes sense that the Corps uses naval ranks.
 A naval-type organisation would probably be much more efficient than an army-type one.

 Probably an error in your assumptions; Victory of Eagles includes several mentions of dragons moving artillery and troops.
 While 200 is balls out emergency, Temeraire in combat rig carries 100 people, and most heavyweights can manage that or a little more, which they only do in short spurts with rests.
 They also can only manage a handful of cannons, but that might be due to dispersed weight versus concentrated weight.
 With that said, what seems to be the case with Kulingile (the best example of air sacs yet) is that dragons concentrate hydrogen in their air sacs and can control the actual amount of lift their air sacs give.
 When Kulingile first demonstrates this, he has difficulty staying to the ground, and Dorset briefly mentions this is common for the heaviest weights as well.
 In addition it seems their wing spans (uniformly pretty massive for depictions of dragons, even small dragons have large wing spans) help a lot with lift; they might act in a similar manner to that of an aerofoil.